MichaelNeas/laboratory/practice/swift/iOS.md

 - `.replace` for background image is faster because it ignores transparency.
 - Restitution controls a sprite's bounciness.
 - The collision bitmask determines bounces; the contact test bitmask determines which bounces we get told about.

+## Instruments
+- Profile your application
+- Open an instrument for what you want to look into with your app including: Core Animation, memory leaks, core data, threading, activity monitor, system usage and much more
+- See how your app is performing and if any of the phone is being over worked causing issues
+- Flags with cmd + down